 KMOS comprises 24 IFUs, each of which has 14×14 spatial pixels and approximately 2000 spectral pixels.
-The data from these will be recorded by three $2k \times 2k$ HAWAII 2RG detectors, with 8 IFUs assigned to each detector.
-The field of each IFU will be sliced into 14 slitlets which will be rearranged along a pseudo-longslit and then dispersed.
-The raw data for each IFU will therefore consist of 14 sets of standard 2-dimensional (1 spatial, 1 spectral) slit spectra, which will be arranged next to each other on the detector, separated by a few blank pixels.
-The same pattern will be repeated 8 times for each of the 3 detectors.
-A single exposure will therefore produce approximately 50Mb data.
-Figure 3 illustrates how the data will appear on each detector.
-See also Figure 15 for an illustration of how the raw data will appear in the RTD.
+The data from these are recorded by three 2k×2k HAWAII 2RG detectors, with 8 IFUs assigned to each detector.
+The field of each IFU is sliced into 14 slitlets which are rearranged along a pseudo-longslit and then dispersed.
+The raw data for each IFU therefore consists of 14 sets of standard 2-dimensional (1 spatial, 1 spectral) slit spectra, which is arranged next to each other on the detector, separated by a few blank pixels.
+The same pattern is repeated 8 times for each of the 3 detectors.
+A single exposure therefore produces approximately 50Mb data.
+Figure 3 illustrates how the data appears on each detector.
+See also Figure 19 for an illustration of how the raw data appears in the RTD.